Akritogyra similis

 Akritogyra similis is a species of sea snail, a marine gastropod mollusk, unassigned in the superfamily Seguenzioidea.

 Description

 The shell grows to a height of 2.2 mm.

+(Original description) The shell is orbicular and compressed both above and below.
+It is rather thin, opaque, and glossy.
+It lacks any sculpture and is whitish in color.
+The spire is significantly depressed, with 4½ whorls that are rounded and convex.
+The body whorl occupies approximately half of the shell.
+The first whorl is spiraled.
+The suture is wide and deep.
+The aperture is nearly circular but slightly truncate on the inner side, with thin edges.
+The umbilicus is open and deep, exposing part of the penultimate whorl.

 Distribution

 Akritogyra similis is found in European waters, specifically the North Atlantic Ocean and the Mediterranean Sea areas.